orbitmines/archive/projects/2030+? Project - Gamification.md

 - [Optional] "Ether's Universe is large.
 What're you here for?"
 	- Everything.
 	- Tools only. *Skip most dialogue, cut scenes and lore.*
-- "Alrighty, just got to tune one this knob here on reality and we're ready to go."
+- "Alrighty, just got to tune one this one knob here on reality and we're ready to go."
 	- Realistic
 	- Voxel
 - "Great!
 Then let me without further ado, introduce you to the world of... \*static\*" *crash out of view*